reactjstampabay/2020-05-27-virtual-dev-environment/README.md

 ### Spin up a linux VPS

 **Why?** Allows us to move processor intense operations, like running a Docker Container, off our local machine.
-Some quicks wins for consitent and reproducible development environments, this are longer battery life, reduced fan noise, and ability to use less expensive hardware (Chromebook for example).
+Some quicks wins are consitent and reproducible development environments, hardware comes interchangable, longer laptop battery life, and ability to use less expensive hardware (Chromebook for example).